All About Eating Disorders

 Fast Facts (from the Academy of Eating Disorders)

 Eating disorders are NOT choices, passing fads or phases.
-Eating disorders are severe and can be fatal.

 Eating disorders occur all over the world, especially in industrialized regions or countries.
 They affect people of all gender, ethnic background, socioeconomic status, age, sexual orientation, etc.